aidan-garvey/WebLC3/README.md

 ## Run

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've installed dependencies with `npm install`, you can use the following command to start a development server for testing:

 ```bash
 npm run dev